waydago/promify/README.md

 # Promify

-Promify is a refactored and enhanced version of the [promify-goss](https://github.com/waydago/promify-goss) project.
-It has been redesigned to be a pipe-only program, providing a flexible and efficient way to handle input sources.
+Promify is a command-line tool that converts datastreams into Prometheus metrics.
+It is a refactored and enhanced version of the [promify-goss](https://github.com/waydago/promify-goss) project, with the capability to handle a wider range of input sources.
+Promify has been redesigned to be a pipe-only program, providing a flexible and efficient way to handle input sources.
 We have also added a formatter interface, allowing for a modular approach to the input source.
-Promify defaults to the `goss` format, however, you may choose to add "debugvarz" etc as an input source allowing for a more flexible and modular approach to the input source.
+Promify currently defaults to the `goss` format, however, you may choose to add any other "Formatter" as long as you satisfy the "Formatter" interface.

+With Promify, you can easily build in your own input source into Prometheus metrics, which can then be scraped by Prometheus via Node Exporters textfile_collector and visualized in Grafana making it an ideal to improve monitoring of your systems and applications mroe effectively.

+Promify requires the input source to be piped, ensuring a smooth data flow and easy integration with other tools.
+The `name` flag is mandatory when running Promify.
+This ensures that the output file is identifiable and can be easily located.
+The `path` flag is optional.
+If not specified, Promify will use Node Exporter's default `textfile_collector` directory "/var/lib/node_exporter/textfile_collector".

+Try it out today and see how it can help you improve your monitoring and alerting workflows.

 ## Key Features